swensmid/labs/content/en/labs/java/java-collections/02_set.md

 public interface MySetInterfaceSimple<E> {

     /**
-     * AAdds the specified element to this set if it is not already present.
+     * Adds the specified element to this set if it is not already present.
      * @param element element to be appended to this list
      * @return true if this set did not already contain the specified element */